The Redragon K552 KUMARA is a gaming keyboard that has been around for over 5 years and counting.

 Whilst there are many other mechanical keyboards that have their perks…

-Considering the build quality x the price, this is the perfect starter keyboard for any newbie looking to get into mechanical keyboards…
+Considering the build quality of the K552, in comparison to the price, this is the perfect starter keyboard for any newbie looking to get into mechanical keyboards…

 I would highly recommend this to anyone who currently has a membrane keyboard and is looking to go down the mechanical keyboard rabbit hole…